robotuw/uw-cse-da-startup/README.md

-# UW CSE Direct Admit Startup Course
+# Math Academy 2018 CSE Section
-Startup course materials for UW CSE's Direct Admit students. <br />
+Course materials for students. <br />
-Class is 9-noon Monday-Thursday from Aug21-Sep14.
+Class is mostly Monday and Wednesday from 3:30-6:00 in CSE 002.
+Last two days are in CSE 003.

-## Week 1: Arduinos
+## Section 1: Circuit Playground

 [Targeted Learnings](arduino/pdfs/00_Learnings_Arduino.pdf)